Kennedy Space Center Visitor Complex: Shuttle Launch Experience

 The Shuttle Launch Experience, designed by Bob Rogers and the design team BRC Imagination Arts, opened May 25, 2007.
-The attraction puts guests through a simulated Shuttle launch.
+The attraction puts guests through a simulated Shuttle launch, in which they are directed into a replica module, turned upright, and shaken to replicate engine launch.
 Delaware North Companies invested six years and US$60 million into the attraction.
 Astronauts, NASA experts and attraction-industry leaders were consulted during development.
 The attraction is housed in a 44000 sqft building that holds four simulators, each accommodating 44 people.
 Former Shuttle commander and then NASA Administrator Charles F. Bolden narrates the simulation and hosts the prerecorded pre-show.
 In the attraction's early years, guests would enter from the outside and exit into a gift shop before heading back out to the Visitor Complex.
 In 2013, however, the attraction was later made part of the exhibit for the Space Shuttle Atlantis, with the former gift shop space being used for several simulators that allowed guests to try their hand at landing and docking the Space Shuttle.